psztrnk/rig/README.md

 **Randomized choices (steps) to build the identity:**

-1. pick: nationality (34 European nationality at the moment)
+1. pick: nationality (34 European nationalities at the moment)
 2. pick: given name (~20 possibilities for each nationality)
 3. pick: surname (~20 possibilities for each nationality)
 4. pick: city of residence (~10 possibilities for each nationality)